Last updated: 18 April 2026

 | Timestamp (start and end) | Your device clock | Displayed as journey metadata |

-Privacy masking: The first and last 200 metres of every journey are automatically removed from the publicly shared route.
+Privacy masking: A randomised distance (between 150 and 300 metres) is automatically removed from the start and end of every journey before it is shared.
 The full route is stored but the masked portions are never displayed to other users.

 Speed data: GPS data inherently contains speed information (derived from coordinate changes over time).
 We store this as part of the raw GPS data but we do not display speed to users, rank users by speed, or use speed data for any public-facing feature.
 Speed data is not included in data exports.